glassroom/heinsen_tree/README.md

 pred_probs = scores_in_tree.softmax(dim=-1)  # [batch_sz, tree.n_levels, tree.n_classes]
 ```

-We recommend that you map the classes predicted individually at each level of depth to *valid predicted paths*, by restricting the space of possible paths to only those that exist in the tree, stored by `ClassTree` in a PyTorch buffer named `P` (corresponding to matrix P in the paper).
+We recommend that you map naive predicted probabilities at each level of depth to *valid predicted paths*, by restricting the space of possible paths to only those that exist in the tree, stored by `ClassTree` in a PyTorch buffer named `P` (corresponding to matrix P in the paper).

-For example, here we predict the top k valid paths that have the smallest Levenshtein distance to each naively guessed path in the batch:
+For example, here we predict the top k valid paths that have the smallest Levenshtein distance to each naively predicted path in the batch:

 ```python
 k = 5